10XGenomics/enclone/expanded.md

 We thus conclude in this case that the true clonotype probably consists of one cell.
 Sometimes one sees examples where there appear to be a few true cells, along with others that are not.
-And sometimes one only sees small fragments.
+And sometimes one only sees only low UMI counts, likely corresponding to small fragments.